ThomasKropfreiter/Probabilistic-Object-and-Label-Association/README.md

-Please note that github sometimes has problems displaying pdf files correctly, depending on the web browser used and/or the browser settings.
+Please note that github sometimes has problems displaying pdf files correctly, depending on the web browser used, e.g., Safari/Mac, and/or the browser settings.
 In such a case, please download the pdf file (either directly or via the zip repository) and view it locally.